lukascobbler/programming-languages-project-materials/README.md

 # Programming languages project materials

-This repository contains the materials required for the project of the subject "Programming materials".
+This repository contains the materials required for the project of the subject "Programming languages".

 Detailed project specification is given in the `project_materials/Project specification.md` file.
 You could use the `project_materials/Project specification.html` file for local rendering.